-The proposed modifications would not require an expansion of the project site from that studied in the Final EIR and the proposed modifications would result in a decrease in trip generation and traffic impacts, and would not substantially change trip distribution patterns.
+The proposed modifications would not require an expansion of the project site from that studied in the FEIR, and would not substantially change trip distribution patterns.
 No additional significant impacts beyond those previously analyzed in the FEIR, or substantial increases in any identified significant impacts are anticipated; however, the proposed modification represents new information that was not available at the time that the FEIR was certified.
 Therefore, the City has prepared this addendum pursuant to CEQA § 15162 to disclose minor changes in the approved project, and minor changes in some of the environmental effects as a result of proposed modifications.